zeenolife/openeds_2020/README.md

 ## Acknowledgement
-We thank Selim Sefirbekov and Pavel Yakubovskiy for wonderful codebase that we extensively used during competition.
+We thank [Selim Seferbekov](https://github.com/selimsef) and [Pavel Yakubovskiy](https://github.com/qubvel) for wonderful codebase that we extensively used during competition.